This is general information only and details can vary from study to study

 Close relationships or associations

-Applicants must declare and identify any close relationships or associations in relation to the VCE external assessment(s) if they are appointed to assess.
+Applicants must declare and identify any close relationships or associations in relation to the VCE external assessment(s).
 This includes:

 Assessor roles and responsibilities

 *The Assessor Manual is CONFIDENTIAL as it contains important administrative and procedural information which all assessors need to be familiar with.

 **The marking guide is CONFIDENTIAL as it provides detailed and clear instruction on how each question in an examination should be interpreted and marked.